Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-Another subtle difference between the spatial part of stress-energy tensor and Lighthill's tensor is that the latter one follows from the conservation laws after the weak acoustic parts (expressed in terms of acoustic pressure or density) are shifted to the left-hand side of the wave equation to represent propagating sound waves.
-Therefore, it alone does not contain conserved stress components.
-In contrast to this, the full stress-energy tensor which we consider as the source satisfies the conservation laws in eq.~(\ref{conservation_laws}).
-It is the source of the perturbation of spacetime itself, so it does not have to be split into the source and propagation parts in terms of dynamic quantities.
-Nevertheless, as we shall see, the acoustic part of the perturbation is of sub-leading order and does not satisfy the corresponding eq.~(\ref{Lorenz_gauge}), which explains why Lighthill's tensor is not conserved after the split.
+Another difference between the spatial part of the stress-energy tensor and Lighthill's tensor is that the latter one follows from the conservation of mass and momentum after the weak acoustic parts (involving sound pressure or density) are shifted to the left-hand side of the wave equation to represent the radiated sound waves.
+For example, after subtracting divergence of the inviscid momentum equation from the time derivative of the mass equation and rearranging the terms: